 Special provision for avoiding repetitive appeals [Sec.
-158A]:
+158A]

-- Where an assessee claims (a declaration in the Form 8 and verified in the prescribed manner) that: - any question of law arising in his case for an assessment year which is pending before the Assessing Officer or any appellate authority (such case being hereafter in this section referred to as the relevant case) is identical - with a question of law arising in his case for another assessment year which is pending before the High Court or the Supreme Court (such case being hereafter in this section referred to as the other case),

-- and if the Assessing Officer or the appellate authority, as the case may be, agrees to apply in the relevant case the final decision on the question of law in the other case, - he shall not raise such question of law in the relevant case in appeal before any appellate authority. - The Assessing Officer or the appellate authority, as the case may be, may, by order in writing: - (i) admit the claim of the assessee if he or it is satisfied that the question of law arising in the relevant case is identical with the question of law in the other case; or - (ii) reject the claim if he or it is not so satisfied. - Such order shall be final and shall not be called in question in any proceeding by way of appeal or revision under this Act. - Where a claim is admitted: - a. the Assessing Officer or the appellate authority may make an order disposing of the relevant case without awaiting the final decision on the question of law in the other case; and - b. the assessee shall not be entitled to raise, in relation to the relevant case, such question of law in appeal. - When the decision on the question of law in the other case becomes final, it shall be applied to the relevant case and the Assessing Officer or the appellate authority, shall, if necessary, amend the order conformably to such decision. - 8.
+- Where an assessee claims (a declaration in the Form 8 and verified in the prescribed manner) that: - any question of law arising in his case for an assessment year which is pending before the Assessing Officer or any appellate authority (such case being hereafter in this section referred to as the relevant case) is identical - with a question of law arising in his case for another assessment year which is pending before the High Court or the Supreme Court (such case being hereafter in this section referred to as the other case), - and if the Assessing Officer or the appellate authority, as the case may be, agrees to apply in the relevant case the final decision on the question of law in the other case, - he shall not raise such question of law in the relevant case in appeal before any appellate authority. - The Assessing Officer or the appellate authority, as the case may be, may, by order in writing: - i. admit the claim of the assessee if he or it is satisfied that the question of law arising in the relevant case is identical with the question of law in the other case; or - ii. reject the claim if he or it is not so satisfied. - Such order shall be final and shall not be called in question in any proceeding by way of appeal or revision under this Act. - Where a claim is admitted: - a. the Assessing Officer or the appellate authority may make an order disposing of the relevant case without awaiting the final decision on the question of law in the other case; and - b. the assessee shall not be entitled to raise, in relation to the relevant case, such question of law in appeal. - When the decision on the question of law in the other case becomes final, it shall be applied to the relevant case and the Assessing Officer or the appellate authority, shall, if necessary, amend the order conformably to such decision. - 8.
 State the consequences where settlement becomes void.

-Consequences where the Settlement becomes Void:
+Consequences where the Settlement becomes Void

-- Where a settlement becomes void, the proceedings shall be deemed to have been revived from the stage at which the application was allowed to be proceeded with by the Settlement Commission. - The income-tax authority concerned may complete such proceedings before the expiry of two years from the end of the financial year in which the settlement became void.
+Where a settlement becomes void, the proceedings shall be deemed to have been revived from the stage at which the application was allowed to be proceeded with by the Settlement Commission.

-9. How will you calculate additional amount of income tax for the purpose of filing application before Settlement Commission?
+- The income-tax authority concerned may complete such proceedings before the expiry of two years from the end of the financial year in which the settlement became void. - 9.
+How will you calculate additional amount of income tax for the purpose of filing application before Settlement Commission?

-The additional amount of income-tax payable shall be calculated in accordance with the following provisions - lpha.
+The additional amount of income-tax payable shall be calculated in accordance with the following provisions - a.
 Where the income disclosed in the application relates to only one previous year -

-Situation Income for the purpose Additional amount of tax

-Col. 1 Col. 2 Col. 3

-If return of such year has Income disclosed in the Tax as calculated on income sho wn in
+Situation Income for the purpose Additional amount of tax Col. 1 Col. 2 Col. 3 If return of such year has not been filed u/s 139 (whether or not assessment has been made) Tax as calculated on income shown in col. 2 has been submitted Income disclosed in the application as well as in the return Tax as calculated on income shown in col. 2 Less: Tax calculated on the total income returned for that year ()

-not been filed u/s 139 application col. 2

-(whether or not

-assessment has been

-made)

-If return of such income Income disclosed in the Tax as calculated on income

-has been submitted application as well as in shown in col. 2

-(whether or not the return Less: Tax calculated on the total ()

-assessment has been income returned for that

-made) year

-- b.
-Where the income disclosed in the application relates to more than one previous year - (i) Calculate additional amount of income tax payable (as mentioned above) in respect of each year for which the application has been made. - (ii) The aggregate amount of the additional income tax of each of the years shall be the additional amount of income-tax payable.
+Where the income disclosed in the application relates to more than one previous year -

+- (i) Calculate additional amount of income tax payable (as mentioned above) in respect of each year for which the application has been made. - (ii) The aggregate amount of the additional income tax of each of the years shall be the additional amount of income-tax payable.